WebAssembly/component-model/design/mvp/Explainer.md

 value to indicate a loss of interest. `future.drop-writable` will trap if called before successfully writing a value.

-In the Canonical ABI, the `{readable,writable}-future-end` is passed as a `$idx` index into the component instance's table followed by a single `$addr` describing the linear memory offset of the `{readable,writable}-buffer<T; 1>`.
-The `option<future-{read,write}-result>` return value is bit-packed into the single `i32` return value where `0xffff_ffff` represents `none`.
+In the Canonical ABI, the `{readable,writable}-future-end` is passed as an `i32` index into the component instance's table followed by a single `$addr` describing the linear memory offset of the `{readable,writable}-buffer<T; 1>`.
+The `option<future-{read,write}-result>` return value is bit-packed into the single `i32` return value where all-ones represents `none`.
 And, `future-read-result.cancelled` is encoded as the value of `future-write-result.cancelled`, rather than the value implied by the `enum` definition above.